While the schedule remains open for alteration, the following courses will be taught approximately according to the following schedule.

 This part of the course covers issues such as: forms of incorporation under German law; the stock corporation; the limited liability company; partnerships and companies; the law of corporate groups; takeovers, mergers and acquisitions; corporate restructuring; organization of the German securities market; the primary and secondary market.
 The material presented will focus not only on the relevant issues under German national law, but also under European Law (which is particularly influential in this area) as well as covering the underlying economic analysis and comparative aspects.

-The course deals with the treatment of anti competitive practices under EU and German competition law.
-In particular, it will provide an insight into the assessment of anti competitive agreements of undertakings and unilateral behavior of dominant firms as well as into merger control.
+The course is concerned with the control of private economic power through the competition laws in the EU and in Germany.
+In particular, it will provide insights into the assessment of anticompetitive agreements, unilateral behaviour of dominant firms as well as into the merger control.